February 2020 Chicago crossover event: Part 1: "Off the Grid"

-Ambulance 61 is dispatched to a call, when they arrive they find multiple people down of suspected opioid overdoses.
+Ambulance 61 is dispatched to a call, when they arrive, they find multiple people down of suspected opioid overdoses.
 Squad 3 responds to assist when one of the victims is trapped.
-One of the victims boyfriend, Travis Butler, shows up but runs when questions start being asked.
+One of the victim's boyfriend, Travis Butler, shows up but runs when questions start being asked.
 The Intelligence Unit starts investigating where the drugs came from and it is found all the victims have suffered from counterfeit Oxy.
 Casey offers to take Brett to meet her birth mom if she wants a friend to go along.
 Intelligence tracks down the boyfriend who agrees to help the police.
 Former Chicago P.D. officer Sean Roman shows up at Firehouse 51 looking for his sister Sarah, who was friends with the original victims, and went missing a week prior.
 Boden, Severide, Casey, Brett, Foster, along with Roman begin putting the pieces together.
-Boden tells his wife Donna, who is a teacher at the victims school, about the deaths who takes it hard.
+Boden tells his wife Donna, who is a teacher at the victims' school, about the deaths who takes it hard.
 Brett takes Casey up on the offer and they go to meet her birth mother.
 Donna gets Severide and Roman a meeting with Sarah's best friend who points them to Sarah's boyfriend, Logan Peters.
-When Brett goes to the door of the address she was given she is told no one by that name lives there.
+When Brett goes to the door of the address she was given, she is told no one by that name lives there.
 Roman and Severide visit one of Roman's old connections from his days on the street.
 The two get held at gunpoint but take control of the situation and are pointed to where Peters spends time.
-After things begin to get dangerous Severide asks Roman to go to the police, when he refuses Severide refuses to continue with him and goes to Intelligence on his own who are all shocked by the news he's in Chicago.
+After things begin to get dangerous Severide asks Roman to go to the police, when he refuses Severide refuses to continue with him and goes to Intelligence on his own who are all shocked by the news, he's in Chicago.
 The next morning Brett's birth mother shows up at Firehouse 51, the two begin talking and her mother reveals that she is pregnant.
 Their meeting is cut short when the firehouse is dispatched to a house fire.
 Upon arrival shots are fired toward the first responders and Roman comes running out of the house.
 Roman informs them that Peters is inside the house and was firing at him.
 Casey and Severide go inside to search the house and find Butler suffering from a gunshot wound.
 Intelligence shows up at the scene of the house fire.